abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  ## Copy Jar & Input data files to sandbox

- 1- Login to Ambari (uisng raj_ops as user name and password) and then the small icon with squares to the right near the login name.
+ 1- Login to Ambari (using raj_ops as both user name and password) and then the small icon with squares to the right near the login name.
 When the drop down menu opens select Files View which will take you to the root HDFS directory.

  2- Create the two directories "jars" and "input" in the root hdfs directory.